 The legal aspect of self-driving car accidents is also tricky.
 Who is at fault?
 How can you determine how much of the blame lies with the human, and how much with the car?
 Can a car be “negligent”?
 If there was a person in the driver’s seat of an autonomous car during a crash, are they at fault for not stepping in to operate the vehicle?
 Does it become a product liability issue where the car companies can be sued?
 Since auto injury cases are normally concerned with figuring out who was negligent and to what degree, a crash with a self-driving car throws all precedent out of the window.

 The laws governing self-driving cars, like the technology of autonomous cars itself, is still in its early stages.
 What is clear is that if you are ever in an accident involving a new transportation technology, whether that is with a ridesharing car or a driverless vehicle, you should hire an attorney capable of handling this complex issue.

-The Law Offices of Richard Troutman excels at handling auto accident cases of any kind.
+The Troutman Law Firm excels at handling auto accident cases of any kind.
 Whether you’ve been involved in a normal car accident, a truck accident, a motorcycle accident, an Uber accident, or even a self-driving car accident, Richard Troutman has the experience and expertise to figure out the best plan for you.
 To book your free initial consultation with one of Florida’s leading attorneys, call us today at 407-647-5002.